• Skip to primary navigation

 Easy slow cooker cream of asparagus soup recipe, homemade with simple ingredients.
 Full of potatoes, leeks, garlic, basil and chives.
 Super silky smooth and creamy!

-Yield: 4 People
+Servings 4 People

 Ingredients

-• 2 pounds Asparagus, Washed, Woody stems removed, Cut into 2 inch pieces
+• 2 pounds Asparagus Washed, Woody stems removed, Cut into 2 inch pieces

-• 1 cup Leeks, Washed, Patted dry, Finely chopped, Only use the green parts and discard the white part, Can be replaced with onions but the color of soup will be lighter
+• 1 cup Leeks Washed, Patted dry, Finely chopped, Only use the green parts and discard the white part, Can be replaced with onions but the color of soup will be lighter

-• 2 cloves Garlic , Finely minced
+• 2 cloves Garlic Finely minced

-• 2 tbsp Basil, Fresh, Finely chopped
+• 2 tablespoon Basil Fresh, Finely chopped

-• 1 tbsp Chives, Fresh, Finely chopped
+• 1 tablespoon Chives Fresh, Finely chopped

-• 2 cups Potatoes, Peeled, Diced into 1 inch cubes
+• 2 cups Potatoes Peeled, Diced into 1 inch cubes

-• Salt, To taste
+• Salt To taste

-• Pepper, To taste
+• Pepper To taste

-• 2.5-3 cups Chicken broth, Low sodium, Start with 2.5 cups and add more if necessary, Can be replaced with vegetable broth
+• 2.5-3 cups Chicken broth Low sodium, Start with 2.5 cups and add more if necessary, Can be replaced with vegetable broth

-• 1/3-1/2 cup Heavy cream, Adjust according to your preference
+• ⅓-1/2 cup Heavy cream Adjust according to your preference

 Instructions